 Is it time for you to end things ... with your job?

-No one takes a job with the understanding that it will turn into a disappointment – much like no one chooses to go into a new relationship with the expectation that it won’t work out.
+No one takes a job assuming it will end in disappointment — much like no one starts a new relationship with the expectation that it won’t work out.
 When you arrive at the realization that your job has become a source of anxiety, things may look grim, indeed.
-If your relationship status with your job is “complicated,” that’s just another way of saying “It’s not working.”
+If your relationship status with your job is “complicated,” that’s just another way of saying that it’s not working.
 How do you know when to end it?

 That can be surprisingly difficult to figure out.
 How do you not fall into the trap of valuing time and effort invested more than your future?
 On the other hand, how do you make sure you quit for the right reasons?
 How do you find a new job while employed?
 Here are five steps to help you think through your “complicated” relationship with your job and make the best decision about when to quit.